yuu-kobayashi/midline-search/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 バグ報告 / Bug Report
+name: 🐛 Bug Report
-about: Google検索レイアウト調整拡張の不具合報告 / Report a layout bug with the Google Search Centering Extension
+about: Report a bug or layout issue with the Midline Search extension
-title: "[BUG] バグの内容 / Describe the issue"
+title: "[BUG] "
 labels: bug
 assignees: ''
 ---

-## 📄 1. どんな問題ですか？
+## 📄 What's wrong?
-**What’s wrong?**

-見た目がおかしい・中央揃えされないなど、問題の内容を簡単に教えてください。
-Briefly describe what looks wrong (e.g. not centered, broken layout, etc.)
+Please describe the issue you're experiencing.
+For example:
+- Layout is not centered
+- Styles are not applied
+- Broken layout or visual glitches
+- Extension not working on a specific page

 ---

-## 🌐 2. どんなページで起きましたか？
-**Where did it happen?**
+## 🌐 Where did it happen?

-検索ワードや、タブ（画像・ニュースなど）を教えてください。
-Tell us the search keyword or which tab it occurred in (e.g. images, news, videos, etc.)
+Please provide the following information:
+- Search keyword used (if applicable)
+- Google domain (e.g., google.com, google.co.jp, google.fr)
+- Which tab/type of search (e.g., All, Images, News, Videos, etc.)
+- Specific URL (if possible)

 ---

-## 💻 3. 使用環境（わかる範囲で）
+## 💻 Your Environment

-**Your Environment (if known)**
+Please provide your environment details (if known):

-- OS（例: Windows 11 / macOS 13）
+- **OS**: (e.g., Windows 11, macOS 14, Linux)
-- ブラウザ（例: Chrome 125）
+- **Browser**: (e.g., Chrome 125, Edge 125)
-- 拡張のバージョン（オプション）
-(Optional) OS, browser, and extension version.
+- **Extension Version**: (optional, can be found in `chrome://extensions/`)
+- **Screen Resolution**: (optional, e.g., 1920x1080)

 ---

-## 📷 4. スクリーンショット（任意）
+## 📷 Screenshot (optional)
-**Screenshot (optional)**

-見た目の問題がわかる画像があれば貼ってください。
-Attach a screenshot if you can—it really helps!
+If possible, please attach a screenshot showing the issue.
+This helps us understand the problem better.

+---

+## 🔧 Additional Information

+Any other details that might be helpful:
+- Steps to reproduce the issue
+- Expected behavior
+- Actual behavior
+- Any error messages in the browser console (F12 → Console tab)